pradn28/online-upgrade/README.md

 Health check will preform the following steps to ensure your cluster is ready and willing to be upgraded.
 - Redundancy level check.
 Redundancy level must be 2 (HA)
 - Agents Online.
 Check that all agents are in an ONLINE state.
-- Node Check.
+- Node check.
 Verify all MemSQL node are ONLINE and CONNECTED
+- Ops check.
+Verify MemSQL Ops is running and version is >= 5.7

 If any of these steps fail, memsql-online-upgrade will exit.